Nancy Simmons, Special Care Nursery volunteer, holds a newborn in her arms like she does every Monday during her shift.

 For Nancy, morning shifts when the nursery is quiet is her favourite time to come in for shifts and hold the newborns.

 As she holds the baby, she'll ponder to herself what kind of child they will become and the happy lives they will have.
-Will it be soccer or hockey?
+For example, will they show a liking to soccer or hockey?

 “I appreciate how special and precious newborns are and I tell them that.
 Even though they can't understand me, I tell them that they're loved, safe and how lucky they are that they have so many wonderful people looking after them.”

 MGH is the regional Paediatric Centre for South East Toronto.
-As a part of the Child Health Network, MGH cares for infants born here as well as babies who are retro-transferred from other neonatal intensive care units within the city and other areas of the province.
-MGH also works closely with the Hospital for Sick Children as well as Mount Sinai Hospital and Sunnybrook Health Sciences Centre.
+As a part of the Child Health Network, MGH cares for infants born here as well as babies who are retro-transferred from other neonatal intensive care units (NICUs) within the city and other areas of the province.
+MGH also works closely with the The Hospital for Sick Children (SickKids), as well as Mount Sinai Hospital and Sunnybrook Hospital.

-The Special Care Nursery at MGH is a family-centred neonatal intensive care unit.
+The SCN at MGH is a family-centred NICU.
 The interdisciplinary team of healthcare providers and staff offer specialized care and advanced technology to ensure the hospital's tiniest patients receive the best care possible so they can go home with their families as soon as they can.